 And the R&D tax credit is one of those opportunities that up to 90% of small businesses and startups fail to utilize.
 Therefore, familiarizing yourself with this tax credit and its benefits is essential if you truly want to deliver value to your clients.

 Here is a quick overview of what you need to know about the R&D tax credit:

 The R&D tax credit is a dollar-for-dollar reduction of a company's tax liability that can be used to offset income tax liability, payroll tax liability, or alternative minimum tax liability.

 The R&D tax credit can be claimed by companies of all sizes that incur eligible expenses on R&D activities.
 Unlike other tax incentives, the R&D tax credit does not require the company to be profitable or to have generated any revenue.
 This makes it a great option for early-stage startups and small businesses.

 This credit spreads across many industries, including technology, manufacturing, architecture and engineering, and even medical and scientific research.
-As long as the company is engaged in an activity that seeks to make an advancement in its field or industry, it may be eligible for the credit.
+As long as the company is engaged in new activity, it may be eligible for the credit.